 Take Summit Ave west all the way to the Mississippi River where you’ll find the parking lot.
 From the lot walk down to the River overlook and follow the worn wooded trail about 0.2 miles around the top of the Falls.
 After passing over the falls the trail winds down to the base of the Falls.

 The best time to go is earlier in the Spring or after a fresh rain is best when the falls have the most water flow.
 The trail is dirt and can be muddy if you go too soon after a rain.
 Consider bringing bug spray if going right after a rain.
 The flow of Shadow Falls is basically nothing in the Winter.

 How Were Shadow Falls Formed:

 Shadow Falls are hidden in a deep ravine at the West end of Summit Avenue where Shadow Falls Creek flows over layers of limestone, shale, and sandstone.
 The layers expose the recent geological history of the Mississippi River Gorge, and are part of the story of Glacial River Warren and the retreat of St. Anthony Falls more than 11,000 years ago.
-St Anthony Falls far out date Shadow Falls, stretched all the way across the Mississippi River, and is thought to have been one of the biggest waters ever in the Americas.
+Saint Anthony Falls far out dates Shadow Falls, stretched all the way across the Mississippi River, and is thought to have been one of the biggest waters ever in the Americas.

 Shadow Falls is actually one of several small waterfalls cut into ravines along the sides of the gorge.
-When the soft St Peter Sandstone was eroded by the seepage of groundwater springs, the ravine and waterfall were created by collapse of the overlying layer of hard Platteville Limestone.
+When the soft St Peter Sandstone was eroded by the seepage of groundwater springs, the ravine and waterfall were created by the collapse of the overlying layer of hard Platteville Limestone.
 The Decorah Shale layer contains excellent examples of Ordovician fossils deposited more than 400 million years ago.